Kendal

 The town is historically known for its association with the wool trade, especially Kendal green cloth.
 Its importance is reflected in the town’s coat of arms and its Latin motto Pannus mihi panis (cloth is my bread.)

-Kendal bowmen were brave warriors known for their skill in battle.
+Kendal Bowmen were brave warriors known for their skill in battle.
 They wore “Kendal green,” a durable cloth that became their trademark.
 At the Battle of Flodden Field in 1513, they showcased their exceptional abilities, proving the English longbow’s dominance over the weapons of their enemies.
 Sir Walter Scott celebrated their bravery in a poem about the battle, and even Shakespeare referenced Kendal Green in his play “Henry VI, Part 1.

 The first stagecoach from London to Kendal began running twice a week in 1763 and was pulled by six horses.